xuteng0/aida_instructor_course/instrumented pressure euqlaisation assessment tool - review/review - Sonotubometry in Diving.md

 ---

-## 3. Sonotubometry: A Useful Tool for the Evaluation of the Eustachian Tube
+## 3. Sonotubometry, a useful tool for the evaluation of the Eustachian tube ventilatory function

 - **Journal**: *Journal of Medicine and Life*
 - **Year**: 2014